-“I’m At My Best In Times Of Complete Certainty” (Lesson 2)
+“I’m At My Best In Times Of Complete Certainty” (Chapter 2)

 We all like to feel safe and secure; it offers us a level of comfort.
 We may even perceive that we have certainty.
 But the reality is that we don’t.
 When we relentlessly seek certainty we’re not just missing out on opportunities, we’re also putting ourselves at greater risk.

 Let me explain.

 When Cyclone Tracy hit Darwin in 1974 on Christmas Day more than 40 ships, including Navy vessels, prawn boats, ferries and schooners that sat in the safety of the harbour, were either damaged or destroyed.1 However, the ships that went to sea were safe.

 According to Navy reports, “Mountainous seas, whipped up by winds of 170 knots were like crashing dumpers, and the harbour became strewn with wreakage.”2 Several naval vessels sunk in the safety of the harbour, while others, such as HMAS ADVANCE and ASSAIL, were safe after heading for open sea.

 Thinking about these ships, you automatically assume that they are safer in the harbour.
 After all, they are near to land and help, if needed.
 Whereas those at sea appear more vulnerable and harder to get to should they need assistance.